-The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (Road Maps) (Transportation Noise Action Plan (TNAP)).
+The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (TNAP).

-Scotland's strategic noise map does not report data for the A9 within the scheme extents, however the night-time noise levels on the A9 approximately 50m north of the scheme range between 60 and 65 decibels (Scotland's Noise Scotland's Environment).
-Due to the proximity and similarities in noise emitters, it can be assumed that noise levels within the scheme extents will be similar to the noise levels reported north of the scheme.
+Scotland's strategic noise map does not report data for the A9 within the scheme extents (Scotland's Noise Scotland's Environment).
+However, given the rural nature of the area and the low AADT flow, it is considered likely that baseline noise levels will be low.

-Baseline noise levels at the scheme location are likely to be primarily influenced by traffic along the A9 trunk road, with secondary influences from the agricultural activities, urban activities associated with Kingussie and the Highlands Mainline railway line, which lies is spanned by the trunk road within the scheme extents.
+Baseline noise levels at the scheme location are likely to be primarily influenced by traffic along the A9 trunk road, with secondary influences from the agricultural activities and the Highland Mainline railway line, which lies 230m west of the scheme extents.